 The use of GPS is becoming increasingly popular for cyclists and walkers with websites like http://www.gps-routes.co.uk now available.

-As 'Google' mapping does not currently dislplay the route the active map flag marker merely indicates the junction of Sustran's National Cycle Network 1 and Regional route 30 at Wighton.
-However the Sustrans website does display the Norfolk Coast Cycleway along with other routes around the country.
-Although we are not able to display the complete route why not examine and try out one of the cycleway loops.
+'Google' map currently does not dislplay the linear route, our active map flag marker indicates the junction of Sustran's National Cycle Network 1 and Regional route 30 at Wighton.
+We are not able to display the complete route on our website maps but you can check out some sections with the cycleway loops which are based around the route.